 Do get vaccinated when you are offered the opportunity and also please encourage family and friends to have it too.
 The vaccine is being rolled out as quickly as possible, starting with the highest priority groups.
 If you are eligible, you will be contacted when it’s your turn.

 As ever, this is a difficult time for everyone so please take care of yourselves and each other.
-If you are struggling there are lots of places you can call for support such as here from Birmingham and Solihull Clinical Commissioning Group.

 Director of Public Health, Solihull Council